docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

   The `devicemapper` storage driver uses an `allocate-on-demand` operation to allocate new blocks from the thin pool into a container's writable layer.
-  Each block is 64KB, so this is the minimum amount of space that will be used for a write.
+  Each block is 64KB, so this is the minimum amount of space that is used for a write.

 - **Copy-on-write performance impact**: The first time a container modifies a